Guide to the 2023 Discover cash back calendar

 If you’re unsure whether you’ve activated your quarterly bonus categories, you can also check by using the Discover website.
 On the cash back calendar page, you can click on “Log In to Activate.”

-Making the most of Q1’s bonus categories
+Making the most of Q4’s bonus categories

 How to redeem Discover rewards

 You can also redeem your rewards for gift cards when you’ve accrued at least $5 in your rewards account.
-Cardmembers can redeem their cash back for a physical or digital partner gift card with 5 percent to 20 percent added value to each gift card (depending on the merchant).
+Cardmembers can redeem their cash back for a physical or digital partner gift card with a possible 5 percent to 20 percent added value to each gift card (depending on the merchant).
 Partner gift cards range from $5 to $200 in increments of $5.
 You can also donate your cash back earnings to charity or make purchases through Amazon.com or PayPal.com.

 Rewards you earn with Discover credit cards never expire as long as your account is open, so you can keep earning until you’re ready to redeem.